stilldavid/userland-book/literary_environment/index.md

 <!-- end -->

-You mostly don't need to worry about this, but it can be useful to know that the manual represented by `man` has numbered sections for different kinds of manual pages.
-Most of what the average user needs to know about lives in section 1, so you'll often see the names of different commands and programs written like `sort(1)` or `uniq(1)`.
+It can be useful to know that the manual represented by `man` has numbered sections for different kinds of manual pages.
+Most of what the average user needs to know about lives in section 1, so you'll often see the names of different commands and programs written like `sort(1)` or `cat(1)`.
+Like other literary traditions, Unix is littered with this sort of convention.

 wc
 --